radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ## Environment type

-**Type** indicates whether the environment is configured as a "Production or "Non-production" environment.
+The environment **Type** indicates whether the environment is configured as a "Production or "Non-production" environment.
 "Production" environments are for production purposes, and "Non-production" environments are for development and testing.

-> **Note:** Each organization can only have one production environment per region.
+> **Note:** Only one production environment can be created per Cloud Manager instance, per region.

 ![image description](environments/environment-overview/images/env-type.png)

 ## Environment status

-**Status** indicates the current state of the environment and will automatically change to reflect an environment's state as operations are performed on an environment or if any operational errors have occurred.
+The environment **Status** indicates the current state of the environment.
+Statuses automatically change as operations are performed on an environment or if any errors have occurred.
 Statuses include (**these still need to be defined by Prashanth**):

 - Operational:
 - Warning: